redfin/react-server/packages/react-server-cli/README.md

 Defaults to **"./routes.js"**.

+#### --host
+The hostname to use when starting up the server.
+If `jsUrl` is set, then this argument is ignored, and any host name can be used.

+Defaults to **localhost**.

 #### --port, -p
 The port to start up the main server, which will serve the pre-rendered HTML files.